-Finally, Linda Lyon is also a member of the PAUSD Community Engagement (Equity) Committee, led by Yolanda Conaway, to address the issues surrounding the achievement gap and racial inequality for the entire District.
+Linda Lyon has also been a member of the PAUSD Community Engagement (Equity) Committee and the Student Support and Advisory Committee, both led by Yolanda Conaway, to address the issues surrounding the achievement gap and racial inequality for the entire District.

 Not donating to PiE means PiE will have less money to give to each Principal for each student.
 This affects the Principals’ budgets directly as they will not get extra funding from the District to cover the gap.
 It means fewer staff to teach and support our kids at each school site.
 The impact of reduced PiE funding will be felt by students most of all.

 If you are upset with an aspect of your child’s education, please communicate your concerns to your teacher, principal, superintendent and/or school board.
 They all want to ensure your child has access to the best education possible, and is enjoying their school experience.